Golden Earrings CD

 Ms Theodore, blessed with a four-octave range, uses every bit of that spread to convey a full spectrum of emotions: from the minor mode distress of “Johnny Guitar” and the scolding sarcasm of “Why Don’t You Do Right?”
 (What a delicious ending as Laura concludes on a strongly projected fifth, while Beck fingers his way up a minor triad, ending on a very hip major 7th; to the Latin lament, “My Small Señor;” the seductive “When You Speak With Your Eyes,” containing some sultry sotto voce scat; and of course, for comic relief, “Mañana.”

 How does Laura handle the blues?
 Quite effectively; check “You Was Right Baby.”
 There are many non-Lee/Barbour standards, the most memorable being “I Get Along Without You Very Well,” an expressive reading of the Hoagy Carmichael classic in which she lets her voice “grate” certain clusters of notes for dramatic effect.

-ALL ABOUT JAZZ By Chris M. Slawecki
+By Chris M. Slawecki

 The duet program Golden Earrings is Laura Theodore’s ode to Peggy Lee’s standard-setting duets with her husband, guitarist and co-composer Dave Barbour.
 Subsequent circumstances have added a sadder tribute to Theodore’s instrumental partner, guitarist JoeBeck who recorded his final work on Golden Earrings before he succumbed to cancer in July 2008.